hphelion/documentation/cloudos/manage.operational-dashboard.environment-tab.md

 * Some networks and address ranges for those networks are provided by default.
 You can modify or delete the IP address ranges as well as add new ones.
 You must use valid ranges that fall within the subnet as defined by the subnet address and mask specified in the network details.

 * If you edit the network IP address ranges and enter invalid ranges, you will get a validation error when you click Update Address Ranges in the Edit Address Ranges dialog.
 The validation error shows the invalid address (start or end) and the corresponding network type.
-You must fix all errors in the Edit Address Ranges dialog and click Update Address Ranges to validate the addresses are correct.
+You must fix all errors in the Edit Address Ranges dialog and click <b>Update Address Ranges</b> to validate the addresses are correct.
 Clicking Cancel will not trigger the validation step.

 <p style="background-color:#f8f8f8; padding:4px 4px 4px 4px; min-width:700px;"> <b>Caution:</b> The address ranges validation only occurs when you
-open the Edit Address Ranges dialog for each network and click Update Address Ranges.
+open the Edit Address Ranges dialog for each network and click <b>Update Address Ranges</b>.
 Otherwise,you will not know if you have any errors.
 However, the Complete Install step will run a validation check and cannot be completed until the errors are fixed.
 If there is an address range error, the validation check will show the network type and possibly the address value.
 If not, open the Edit Address Ranges dialog for the specified network and click <b>Update Address Ranges</b> to identify the incorrect address.
 For details, see